Urology

 Physicists

-The Uro-Oncology Clinical Nurse Specialist (CNS) works closely with the medical staff and other members of the team providing a liaison role between the patients and the Centre.
-The CNS also liaises with staff at urology units in other hospitals, which have their own urology clinical nurse specialists.
+Nurses who specialise in managing urological cancers, work closely with the medical staff and other members of the team providing a liaison role between the patients and medical staff.
+The CNS also liaises with staff at urology units in other hospitals, which have their own urology surgical Clinical Nurse Specialists.
 They provide information, advice and support to patients undergoing treatment.

 Out-patient Nursing Staff